 Unfinished and unwelcoming walls and floors, except for the one post-bed section of wall begging to be fed some hands!
 Sculptures!
 Inexplicable knife displays!
 Mysterious chests!
 Year-round Halloween decorations!
 Skull bedding!
 Statement curtains!
 Her own minibar!
 Giant steampunk cat growing dungeon candles out of its forehead!
 A bit vampire-y, but please recall my documented decorating/prose aptitude ratio.
 It is low.
 Only one person’s opinion matters here, and it appears to be generally pro-.
 That swagger!

 Two teens in the household means two identities to establish; Charlie and Kendra know who they are, and we know who they are, but the neighborhood may not.
 There’s also the issue of sexual identity.
-The Sims 4 does this bizarre thing with sexual identity where, instead of being fixed, everyone starts out as attracted to 100% male and 100% female, s.t. the sum of male and female attraction percentage is not preserved, but is rather some integer in the range 0-200.
+The Sims 4 does this bizarre thing with sexual identity where, instead of being fixed, everyone starts out as attracted to 100% male and 100% female, s.t. the sum of male and female attraction percentage is not preserved, but takes on an integer value in the range 0-200.
 The percentages change if the Sim has romantic interactions with one gender or the other, you know, how it works in real life.

 So to fix this, we head out to pluck regularly-distributed individuals from the conveyer belt sushi spread that is the dirt path adjacent to Magnolia Promenade.
 Here, Charlie and Kendra demonstrate two diametrically opposite interpretations of the phrase ‘acing it.’
 C’mon, Charlie, this is Cruz!
 Cruuuuuz!